 Follow and interact with us via @gtdsummit and #gtdsummit

 We would love to hear your ideas, feedback and thoughts.
 Interact with us on twitter via @gtdsummit and share anything related with the GTD® ('Getting Things Done®') Summit with the hashtag #gtdsummit.

 Can I combine my visit with an official GTD® course?

 Yes you can!
-Meereffect, the official GTD®-licensee partner for the Benelux and sponsor of the GTD® Summit, will be hosting three different courses for you to get even more out of these two days.
+Meereffect, the official GTD®-licensee partner for the Benelux and sponsor of the GTD® Summit, will be hosting two different courses for you to get even more out of these two days.

 Whether you've already taken the GTD® level 1 training or you're completely new to it, they have an offer that fits your needs.
 Head over to their website to choose from one of these three courses:

 • GTD® Level 1 Official Course - Haven't had the opportunity to follow a GTD®-training before?
 Now you can, by taking our GTD Level 1 course on June 18 and 19.
 In a day and a half we make sure you are all set to get the most out of the GTD Summit the following days.

 • GTD® Level 2 Official Course - For those of you who have mastered GTD® Level 1 and are inspired by the GTD Summit: come to our GTD Level 2 course afterwards, on Monday June 24 and learn more about Projects and Priorities.

 All courses are in English, the location is Hilton Amsterdam.
 If you or someone you know is interested in one of these options?
 Check out their website for more information.

 The meereffect team are also available for questions by e-mail or telephone +31 88 0016 200.